eliashaeussler/api/README.md

 - Start or end your lunch break in Slack using slash command `/lunch`
 - Display Redmine issue information in Slack using slash command `/issue` or `/redmine issue`
+- Notify your team members in Slack that you're ready for stand-up using slash command `/standup`

 ## Requirements